 You can hire me.
 I’m especially interested in projects involving climate change, privacy, media, and human rights.

-I call New England and California home, by way of Arizona, Ohio, Virginia, Maine, Massachusetts, England, and Manitoba.
-I’m currently in Connecticut.
+I call California and New England home, by way of Arizona, Ohio, Virginia, Maine, Massachusetts, England, and Manitoba.
+I’m currently in the SF Bay Area.

 You can subscribe to my newsletter at tinyletter.com/zda.